shvelo012/omnotst/README.md

 step 2: lt --port 3000
 leave it running.
 It should give you base url.

-Create .env and copy everuthing from .env.sample
+Create .env and copy everything from .env.sample
 Copy localtunnel link in .env BASE_URL

 Now start project using